assaf/zombie/doc/new-resources.md

 `browser.resources.filters`.

 You can add filters to all browsers via `Browser.Resources.addFilter`.
 These filters are automatically added to every new `browser.resources` instance.
-They are also bound to `browser.resources`:

   Browser.Resources.addFilter(function(request, response, next) {
     // Log the response body